andreicezar/lorawan-adr-ns3-fork/README.md

-# ns-3 LoRaWAN / ADRopt work (simulator fork)
+# LoRaWAN ADR experiments — ns-3 fork

+This repository contains ns-3 LoRaWAN simulator modifications used for ADR/ADRopt research.

-Primary entry point for the project (submodules + scripts + reproducibility):
+Primary entry point (reproducible benchmark, scripts, and submodules):
 - **lorawan-adr-benchmark**

-This repository hosts ns-3-specific development.
-For running experiments and analysis scripts, use the umbrella repo.
+Notes:
+- Analysis scripts and scratch workspaces are maintained in the umbrella repository.